Lupin3000/Tello-Python/readme.md

 - **WINDOW_NAME:** Title of HUD (_video stream_) window.

 > You should not change the values of the constants DELAY and SHUTDOWN.
 This can cause problems if you don't know 100% what you are changing.

+## Predefined controllers

+- Google Stadia-Controller

+> You also can add and use other controllers.
+Please note that the controller must have at least 2 analog sticks!
+Simply create another section in the `config/configuration.ini` file with the necessary information.
+Then specify the name of the section in the `main.py` file by adapting the constant: CONTROLLER value.

 ## Preset configuration